David O'Doherty

 David Nicholas O'Doherty (/oʊˈdɒhərti/ or /oʊˈdɒkərti/; born 18 December 1975) is an Irish comedian, author, musician, actor and playwright and son of renowned jazz pianist Jim Doherty.
 His stand-up has won many international awards, including the if.comedy award in 2008 and Best International Comedian at the 2014 Sydney Comedy Festival.

 O'Doherty has written several books, written two plays and released three comedy CDs.
-His latest book for children, Danger Is Everywhere, illustrated by Chris Judge has been selected for the UNESCO Dublin, City of Literature Citywide Reading Campaign.
-In 2015 it was published in 10 languages around the world.
+His book for children, Danger Is Everywhere, illustrated by Chris Judge was selected for the UNESCO Dublin, City of Literature Citywide Reading Campaign and was published in 10 languages around the world.
+His book The Summer I Robbed A Bank won the 2021 Irish Children's Book of the Year Award.

-He regards himself as "a failed jazz musician, scrambling about for something else to do with his life".
+O'Doherty regards himself as "a failed jazz musician, scrambling about for something else to do with his life".

 Early life

 O'Doherty's father is pianist Jim Doherty.
 His grandfather was Kevin O'Doherty, an Irish hurdles champion, and his great-grandfather was Séamus O'Doherty, a head of the Irish Republican Brotherhood.
 He is the youngest of three children and has an older brother and sister who are seven and eight years older than him, respectively.

-He studied philosophy at Trinity College Dublin, where he was a member of the Jazz Society and a fake Breakdancing Society.
+O'Doherty studied philosophy at Trinity College Dublin, where he was a member of the Jazz Society and a fake Breakdancing Society.
 It's also where his comedy career began.
 "I spent a lot of my time introducing things", he says, "concerts and bands, that sort of thing".
 "I remember my brother once bet me I couldn't get the word 'spaghetti' into an introduction for a piano recital in the Edmund Burke so I stood up and said 'my brother has bet me I can't say the word spaghetti' and I got a laugh."